Ukulele & Folk StringsStrings for ukuleles and folk music instruments like banjos, mandolins, and others.

 Classical Guitar StringsOne of the most important aspects to consider when purchasing guitar strings are the gauge.
 Whilst this is true for electric, acoustic and bass guitars.
 The classical and…

 We stock a wide range of different types of guitar strings from various brands.
-As well as in different gauges to suit playing styles and tatstes.
+As well as in different gauges to suit guitar playing styles and tastes.

 Whilst the concept of a guitar string may seem simple at face value.
 There is, in fact, a lot that goes into manufacturing these consumables.
 To ensure that the end product is a string that enhances the overall sound and feel of your guitar.